 Several protocols have been published and tested regarding initial use of estriol for canine incontinence.
-They all come down to this: beginning at a daily dose for approximately two weeks and tapering to the lower dose each week until the minimum effective dose for the individual dog has been determined.
+They all come down to this: begin at a daily dose for approximately two weeks and, if it works, taper to a lower dose each week until the minimum effective dose for the individual dog has been determined.
 At least seven days at each dose adjustment are needed to assess the dose.
 Approximately 90% of dogs will either be completely continent or significantly improved with this medication.
 The maximum dose of this medication is felt to be 2mg daily but if incontinence is not resolved after two weeks of this dosage then the diagnosis and treatment plan should be reconsidered.

 The most common side effects of estriol were reduced appetite and vomiting.
 Appetite reduction was experienced in about 13% of dogs and vomiting in about 10%.
 Reducing the dose generally controls these issues.

-One might expect effects related to the administration of female hormones to be seen in patients.
-They are but not with great frequency: swollen vulva (4% of patients), sexual attractiveness (3.5% of patients), breast enlargement and behavior consistent with being in heat (1%) of patients.
+Effects related to female hormones are also seen but rarely: swollen vulva (4% of patients), sexual attractiveness (3.5% of patients), breast enlargement and behavior consistent with being in heat (1%) of patients.